$88 Find Cheap Flights from Miami to the U.S. Virgin Islands

 • What is the cheapest time of day to fly to the U.S. Virgin Islands?

-The cheapest time of day to fly to the U.S. Virgin Islands is generally at night, when round-trip flights cost $144 on average.
-Morning departures are around 102% more expensive than evening flights, on average.
-The most expensive time of day to fly to the U.S. Virgin Islands is generally in the morning, which is peak travel time and where the average cost of a ticket is $470.
+The cheapest time of day to fly to the U.S. Virgin Islands is generally in the afternoon, when round-trip flights cost $490 on average.
+The most expensive time of day to fly to the U.S. Virgin Islands is generally in the morning, which is peak travel time and where the average cost of a ticket is $514.

 Top tips for finding cheap flights to the U.S. Virgin Islands